Robust Transfer Learning with Unreliable Source Data: Introduction

 Given the measure above, we propose a simple but effective classifier that can surprisingly adapt to any level of ambiguity in the signal conveyed by $\eta^P$, named the \emph{Transfer Around Boundary} (TAB) classifier, or the TAB model:

 where $\hat{\eta}^Q$ is an estimate of $\eta^Q$ obtained by the target data and $\hat{f}^P$ is a classifier obtained by the source data.
-To clarify our decision-making process, we rely on $\hat{\eta}^Q$ as the final prediction when it deviates from $\frac{1}{2}$.
+To clarify our decision-making process, we rely on $\hat{\eta}^Q$ as the final prediction when it deviates from $1/2$.
 Otherwise, we switch to the prediction made by the source data.
+Our TAB classifier is easy to implement and does not require careful classifier design.

 In Section \ref{sec:convergenceResultByConcentration}, we present two related general convergence theorems to showcase this classifier, with a proper choice of $\tau>0$, utilizing both the relative signal of $\eta^P$ and the ambiguity level $\varepsilon(z)$ from the source data.
-The target data involved in this classifier is noteworthy for its dual role: not only does it provide an upper bound on the excess risk if the source data is unreliable, but it also helps to alleviate the risk caused by ambiguity in the source data.
+The target data involved in this classifier is noteworthy for its dual role: not only does it conserve a classical upper bound on the excess risk if the source data is unreliable, but it also helps to rule out the source data ambiguity when $\eta^Q$ is far from $1/2$, considering only necessary ambiguity in the risk bounds.

 We then apply our general convergence results to non-parametric classification as well as logistic regression to illustrate the potential of our transfer learning method on parametric classification.
 The results for these two important cases show that our method is indeed nearly minimax optimal and our measure of the ambiguity level is effective, extending results in previous literature.